Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       selected in [[!MPEGCMAF]].
    2. Based on this [[!ISOBMFF]], the trackhandler "hdlr" SHALL be set to "text" for WebVTT and "subt" for TTML following [[!MPEG4-30]].
-   3. The [=ftyp=] box in the CMAF header for the track containing timed text, images, captions and subtitles MAY use signaling using CMAF profiles based on [[!MPEGCMAF]].
+   3. The "[=ftyp=]" box in the CMAF header for the track containing timed text, images, captions and subtitles MAY use signaling using CMAF profiles based on [[!MPEGCMAF]].